Bottom Line

 FAQ

-What was the Pentagon's stated purpose for releasing the videos?
+What was the purpose of the Pentagon releasing the UAP videos?

-The Department released the footage to clarify public misconceptions regarding whether or not previously circulating UAP videos were real, and that the release did not compromise national security.
+The Department of Defense stated that the release was intended to clear up public misconceptions about whether or not the circulating footage was real, and that it did not compromise national security.

-Outlets such as The New York Times and To The Stars Academy of Arts & Sciences first released the Pentagon footage back in 2017.
+No. The Pentagon acknowledged that the New York Times and To The Stars Academy of Arts & Sciences first released similar videos back in 2017.